 Day Trip to El Bolsón and Lago Puelo

 “Good morning, everybody!
-On today’s tour, we are joined by a lady all the way from Germany, Mrs. Renata”, announces the loudmouthed tour guide my participation in the day trip to El Bolson while I’m making my way between the seat rows to the back of the bus.
+On today’s tour, a lady all the way from Germany is joining is – Mrs. Renata”, announces the loudmouthed tour guide my participation in the day trip to El Bolson while I’m making my way between the seat rows to the back of the bus.

 I’m not exactly shy, but there is no reason making such a fuss over my presence – there are about 16 other people, after all.
 Why doesn’t he introduce them?